-In the past ten years, the use of medication to treat mental illness has increased by 58 per cent in Australia4, which has the second highest, per captia antidepressant consumption of all OECD countries5.
+In the past ten years, the use of medication to treat mental illness has increased by 58% in Australia4, which has the second highest, per capita antidepressant consumption of all OECD countries5.

 In 2018-19, 39 million mental health-related prescriptions (subsidised and under co-payment) were provided.
-17.1 per cent of the Australian population or 4.3 million patients received mental health-related prescriptions, an average of 9 prescriptions per patient.
-The majority (86 per cent) of mental health-related prescriptions were prescribed by GPs, 7.7 per cent prescribed by psychiatrist and 4.5 per cent prescribed by non-psychiatrist specialist in 2018-19.
-Of the 39 million mental health-related prescriptions, 70.9 per cent were antidepressant medications in 2018-196.
+17.1% of the Australian population or 4.3 million patients received mental health-related prescriptions, an average of 9 prescriptions per patient.
+The majority (86%) of mental health-related prescriptions were prescribed by GPs, 7.7% by a psychiatrist and 4.5% prescribed by a non-psychiatrist specialist.
+Of the 39 million mental health-related prescriptions, 70.9% were antidepressants6.